MPGNotification/MPGNotification/README.md

 ![MPGNotification Screenshot](https://s3.amazonaws.com/evilapples/stash/MPGNotification.png)

 ## Overview
 `MPGNotification` objects are `UIView` objects.
-They are displayed on top of "everything" using logic that grabs the level of the top-most window (as reported by `UIApplciation`).
+They are displayed on top of "everything" using self-contained logic that grabs the level of the top-most window (as reported by `UIApplciation`).

+You just initialize them, configure them, and show them.
+That's it!

 ## Initialization
 Initializing an `MPGNotification` object is simple - just use init!
 Or new!